Published by MBA Skool Team, Last Updated: September 08, 2021

 What is Job Tenure?

 Job tenure is the measure of the length of time an employee has been employed by his/her current employer.
-Job tenure of an employee is very important and it is often employers consider job tenure as criteria for hiring new employees.
-Job tenure can be long or short.
+Job tenure of an employee is very important and it is often that the employers consider it as a criteria for hiring new employees.
+It may be long or short.

 Types of Job Tenure